port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 The default permissions assigned to every blueprint upon creation specify that users with the admin role, and users with the specific blueprint moderator role, can perform any action over a blueprint.

-It is also possible to assign global granular permissions controls on **entities**:
+It is also possible to assign global permissions controls on **entities**:

 <Tabs groupId="permission" defaultValue="create" values={[
 {label: "Create (register)", value: "create"},